 You select the period in the top-right corner of the screen.
-To the right of each metric, the comparison with the previous period is shown so you can quickly see how things change over time and if your actions bring the desired effects.
+To the right of each metric, you'll see the comparison with the previous period so you can quickly determine how things change over time and if your actions bring the desired effects.

 If you were to, for example, select the 10 days between November 21st and 30th, the small percentages would recalculate to show differences between the period of November 11th and 20th.
 If you look at stats for June, the comparison with May will be shown, and so on.

 By default, the stats are shown for the last week + today.

 The two tables below the scorecards represent the top mailbox providers you send emails to and the top email types distinguished by categories.

 Mailbox Providers table aggregates your stats by the recipient’s providers.
 This is useful to keep track of as sometimes the numbers (usually the deliverability) may drop only for a specific provider.
 It may not be visible at first when looking at the overall stats but will be when you look at the numbers for a specific provider.

 In the Stats tab, the six most popular (among your recipients) mailbox providers are visible.
 Click the Report button to the right to jump to the full list with additional stats.
 You may also enter the Mailbox Providers tab in the menu directly to see the same stats.

 To the right, you can see the list of categories, also showing the six most commonly used ones with the corresponding stats.
 Click the Report button to view the full list or use the Email Categories tab in the menu to the left.